Connecting to a Remote Server Over SSH on Chrome

 This article covers the basics of connecting to a remote server (such as a Linode) over SSH using the Secure Shell extension available on ChromeOS or any Chrome web browser running on Windows, Mac, and Linux.

 Ensure you have a Linux system with an SSH server (like OpenSSH) installed.
 Most Linux distributions have an SSH server preinstalled.
-If you wish to deploy a new server, follow the Getting Started guide to create a Linode.
+If you wish to deploy a new server, follow the Creating a Compute Instance guide to create a Linode.

 Install the Chrome web browser on your local Windows, Mac, or Linux computer.
 You can skip this step if using ChromeOS.